 Investment Bank Chooses Innovative Counter Surveillance Partner

-A leading international investment bank, with a presence in most major markets around the world, was reviewing the provision of its TSCM inspections which had long formed the basis of its counter-espionage strategy.
-The company invited TSCM suppliers to tender for the company’s future counter-surveillance requirements.
+A leading international investment bank, with a presence in most major markets around the world, was reviewing the provision of its TSCM services, which had long formed the basis of its counter-espionage strategy.
+The company invited TSCM suppliers to tender for the company’s counter-surveillance requirements.

 This multi-dimensional strategic approach provided great protection to the organisation, whilst delivering improved efficiencies and a return on investment.
 The new in-house capability not only supported the organisations overall counter surveillance strategy but provided the organisation with greater confidence.
 The strategy was reviewed quarterly to ensure that it was fit for purpose and aligned to the organisations objectives at all times.